jamalsa/minium/README.markdown

 ## How To Use It?
 Clone this repository and save it in your lithium folders so your folders now consist of `app`, `libraries`, and `minium`.
-Change the contents of `routes.php` and `filters.php` to your needs and you are done.
+Change the contents of `routes.php` and `filters.php` to your needs.
+Access it via `http://your_domain/path/to/lithium/minium`.